 This is one major reason that actual concrete color almost never matches the color chart.
 There are simply too many variables that affect concrete’s final color.

-Besides differences in raw materials, some other factors that affect concrete color include:
+Besides differences in raw materials, some other factors that affect integrally colored concrete include:

 Considering these factors and more, it’s impossible for anyone — whether he or she is a manufacturer, concrete producer or contractor — to guarantee that the concrete’s final color will match the color chart.